 The intercultural understanding and the intercultural skills of the employees are also being expanded.
-Finally, it should be taken into account that companies that implement successful diversity management can be perceived as an attractive employer and can thus attract and retain talent.
+Finally, it should be taken into account that companies that implement successful diversity management can be perceived as attractive employers and can thus attract and retain talent.

 However, it is a fact that a company can benefit greatly if it chooses a more diverse workforce.
 It is to be hoped that in the long term, diversity becomes a matter of course and there is absolute equality of opportunity.

-The majority of companies consider diversity management in the workplace entails to be measurable.
+The majority of companies believe that workplace diversity is something that can be measured.
 They mainly do this with the help of personal interviews.
 But what makes successful diversity management?
 Many companies do not know how and where to start first.
-In the following we show you which steps you should follow to ensure a successful diversity management.
+In the following, we show you which steps you should follow to ensure successful workplace diversity management.

 First, the company should think about what a diverse corporate culture might look like in their organisation and how to simultaneously support the achievement of business goals.